.png)

 Oklahoma

-Oklahoma eliminated its franchise tax in 2024.
-Final franchise tax returns were due by June 1, 2024, for those paying the maximum tax to avoid delinquency.
-All other taxpayers were required to remit by July 1, and the final franchise tax return must be remitted on or before September 15, 2024.
+Oklahoma repealed its franchise tax in 2024.
+The repeal under House Bill 1039X is fully complete, and no franchise tax filing is required for TY 2024 forward.
+Final franchise tax returns were due by June 1, 2024, for those paying the maximum tax.
+All other taxpayers were required to remit by September 15, 2024.

 Previously, every corporation doing business in Oklahoma had to file a Franchise Tax return, which was typically filed alongside the state corporate income tax filing, by an accountant.
-Oklahoma historically released a tax packet like this, which described details about both tax filings.
+Oklahoma historically released this tax packet, which described details about both tax filings.

-Aside from the Oklahoma franchise tax, you might also have other compliance obligations, which we covered in our detailed guide.
+Aside from the Oklahoma franchise tax, you might also have other compliance obligations, which we covered in our detailed guide on Oklahoma compliance.

 South Carolina